 In cases where people have special abilities, such as eligible to apply for the EB1 visa, there is no need to find an employer.
 So they can be their own sponsors.
 In this case, all forms and costs must be provided by the applicant.
 Applicants for EB-5 also apply through self-petitioning.

 What is the US Visa Sponsorship Process?

 As mentioned, you, as an applicant for a work visa, must obtain an appropriate job offer.
 The employer will then send you a contract to sign.
 In some cases, the employer must seek a Labor Certification from the US Department of Labor.
-According to this certificate, the employer proves that the eligible labor force for that job position has not found among American citizens.
+According to this certificate, the employer proves that has not found an eligible labor force for that job position among American citizens.
 After issuing this certificate, the employer can submit his petition to USCIS.
 Along with the petition, other documents such as travel plans, contracts, and employees’ qualifications must be provided.
 The employer must submit the following forms:

 - For nonimmigrant visas: Form I-129, Petition for a Nonimmigrant Worker

 - For immigrant visas: Form I-140, Immigrant Petition for Alien Workers

 These forms and the instructions showing how to fill them are on the USCIS website.
 So employers can go to this website and get and fill out the forms.
 They can also hire a lawyer to do this.
 Making mistakes while filling out these forms will result in the rejection of the employer’s request.
 Therefore, hiring a lawyer can prevent these mistakes and prevent the processing time from being prolonged.

 USCIS must assess the employer’s request and the supporting documents.
 Because the number of applications is significantly high, the processing time might be prolonged.
 In some cases, people wait months to even a year to receive a response from the USCIS.